PurebreadDragon/Lembirdox-RPG/README.md

 ## Project Description
 We are making a text-based dungeon crawling RPG.
 The player progresses through different areas, fights various types of enemies and becomes stronger in an attempt to reach the end of the game.
 * Why is it important or interesting to you?
 We are all epic gamers that appreciate gaming and as epic gamers, we must make an epic game for this project.
-This project gives us the most creative freedom as far as design and allows us to utilize new aspects of C++.
+This project gives us the most creative freedom in story and design and allows us to utilize new aspects of C++.
 * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
 C++, nothing else planned at the moment
 * What will be the input/output of your project?